Quote Fields

 Quote-Specific Fields

 Quote Number: Uses a separate sequence from invoices (e.g., QUO-0001).
-Configure in LiteWork Settings → Numbering.
+Configure the prefix, starting number, and padding in Invoice Numbering Configuration.

-Expiry Date: How long the quote is valid.
-Defaults to 30 days.
+Expiry Date: When the quote expires.
+Defaults to 30 days from creation.
 After this date, the client should understand that pricing may need to be reviewed.
+Shown prominently on the PDF.

 Writing Effective Quotes